Tips for Successful Chapters

 - Volunteer at the ASHA Convention or state-level conventions.

-- Run for National NSSLHA Executive Council, Regional Council, or Student State Officer positions.
+- Run for National NSSLHA Executive Council or Student State Officer positions.

 Encourage students to seek mentorship from fellow students, faculty, and professionals.